centiservice/matssocket/README-development.md

 #### Commit and tag git:

-Commit the version bump (both package.json and MatsSocket.js), message shall read ala: _(Note "Candidate" in the message:
-Remove it if not!)_
+Commit the version bump, message shall read ala: _(Note "Candidate" in the message: Remove it if not!)_
 `Java Server Release Candidate: RC-1.0.0.RC0+2025-10-16  (from 0.19.0+2022-11-11)`

 Tag git, and push, and push tags. _(Note the "Candidate" in the message: Remove it if not!)_